 Join the Movement

-Nurtured in Nature is more than just a program — it’s a movement to reclaim outdoor spaces for BIPOC communities.
+Nurtured in Nature is more than just a program — it’s a movement to reclaim outdoor spaces and close the nature gap for people living in low income communities, rural townships, and communities of people who have not had access.
 Together, we can create a future where everyone feels welcome, supported, and connected to nature.

 You can support this transformative initiative by:

-- Follow Nurtured in Nature on Instagram for updates and event announcements.
+- Following Nurtured in Nature on Instagram for updates and event announcements.

 - Sharing this program with friends, family, and your community.